 Designing a policy is mostly about clearly defining your business needs, documenting them in a policy intent statement and then mapping those needs to policy configuration.
 You use the decisions you made in your planning phase to inform some of your policy design decisions.

 Define intent for the policy

-You should be able to summarize the business intent for every policy you have in a single statement.
-Developing this statement will drive conversations in your organization and, when fully fleshed out, this statement directly links the policy to a business purpose and provides a roadmap for policy design.
-The steps in the Plan for data loss prevention (DLP) article will help you get started on your policy intent statement.
+You should be able to summarize, in a single statement, the business intent for every policy you have.
+Developing this statement drives conversations in your organization and, when fully fleshed out, this statement directly links the policy to a business purpose and provides a roadmap for policy design.
+The steps in the Plan for data loss prevention (DLP) article helps you get started on your policy intent statement.

 Remember from DLP policy configuration overview that all DLP policies require that you: